BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 field of view axial                : 613.7856 # optional (default is length of the scanner computed from the given parameters)
 ```

+For the patient SPECT simulation, we set a translation of the `SPECThead` of 450 mm.
+The center of the SPECThead to center of the colimator is 158.5 mm and the collimator length is 54 mm.
+Therefore, the radius from COR to the front of collimator is 264.5 mm.

 Another argument `-t` can be provided to use only the true photons (i.e. unscattered), this will give a perfect scatter-corrected image to reconstruct.

 Running this command will generate a CASToR datafile (.Cdf) and header (.Cdh).

+The CASToR datafile can then be reconstructed with the `castor-recon` executable.